 Hazard: Any agent, (specific to this policy a tree) which may cause harm or damage to people, property or to the environment.

-Inspection: The assessment of a tree to assess any potential hazards posed, depending on the assets surrounding the tree.
+Inspection: The examination of a tree to assess the hazard it poses depending on the assets surrounding the tree.

 Proactive inspection: Scheduled inspections undertaken in a systematic fashion to a defined timeline.